slytomcat/yd-go/README.md

     `go get -d`

-Then you can buld (from sourse path) with
+Then you can buld the projec with

     go build